-The Division Chair (or his/her appointee) will present the award at the division business meeting at the ASEE Annual Conference.
+The Division Chair (or their appointee) will present the award at the division business meeting at the ASEE Annual Conference.
 The award will consist of a certificate.

-Section 1.
-These Bylaws may be amended by a two-thirds affirmative vote of those members voting at the Annual Business Meeting of the Division.
+These By-laws may be amended by a two-thirds affirmative vote of those members voting at the Annual Business Meeting of the Division.

-Section 3.
-These Bylaws may also be amended by two-thirds affirmative vote of the members of the Division obtained by electronic ballot.
+These By-laws may also be amended by two-thirds affirmative vote of the members of the Division obtained by electronic ballot.
 Ballots shall be approved by the Executive Committee, which shall supervise the voting process and certify all results.
 Only those ballots received within thirty (30) days of the mailing-out date shall be counted.